kapin-k/dna-demo-app/README.md

         > Destination > *select your connected device*
     - Step 9: Run your application
         > *If your device prompts you whether you trust the computer -> Click on 'Trust' {This process might take a while.
 Wait patiently}*
+    - Step 10: When prompted with an alert/error saying "Could not launch dnademo", follow these steps:
+        > In your iPad > Go to General Setting > Device Management > Choose the development application
+        > Click on trust and re-build application from Xcode.

 ### BACK END
 -------------